storyblok/php-content-api-client/README.md

 # storyblok-api

 > [!WARNING]
-> This Bundle is experimental and subject to change in a future release.
+> This Bundle is in the initial phase and subject to change in a future release.

 | Branch    | PHP                                         | Code Coverage                                                                                                                                       |
 |-----------|---------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|